VaxGen Biopharmaceutical Manufacturing Plant, San Francisco, California, USA

 The facility's first product would have been its anthrax vaccine candidate.
 By the end of 2007 the first 25 million doses of vaccine for the stockpile were supposed to be delivered.

 But as the company was testing the vaccine it was noticed that it was being broken down too rapidly.
-This was because of an unexpected interaction with an adjuvant, which was meant to increase the vaccine's effectiveness.
-The contract with health and human sciences has now been completely and irrevocably cancelled.
+This was because of an unexpected interaction with an adjuvant, which was meant to increase the vaccine’s effectiveness.
+The contract with health and human sciences was completely and irrevocably cancelled.

 Smallpox vaccine and AIDS vaccine production